luisangus/CS361_Microservice/readme.txt

 This python script uses matplotlib to generate the barchart.
 In order to use it this module needs to be installed.
+Use the following command to install the module.

 python -m pip install -U matplotlib